treatment_boxtext

 MOHS MICROGRAPHIC SURGERY

-• Excision margin is examined through an embedding technique, allowing horizontal sections to be cut involving all the deep and radial excision margins.
+• The excision margin is examined through an embedding technique, allowing horizontal sections to be cut involving all the deep and radial excision margins.

-• If tumour is still visible, the excision is considered incomplete and the patient is given a further stage of Mohs.
+• If the tumour is still visible, the excision is considered incomplete, and the patient is given a further stage of Mohs.

 • Closure is performed only after the skin cancer is entirely removed.

-• Mapping process and colour coding system allows precise localisation of any remaining cancer, with tissue being removed only if it contains cancer.
+• The mapping process and colour coding system allow precise localisation of any remaining cancer, with tissue being removed only if it contains cancer.

-• Helps to preserve healthy tissue by minimising removal of surrounding normal skin.
+• Helps to preserve healthy tissue by minimising the removal of surrounding normal skin.

 The Mohs surgery is recommended if: